 Synthesis of theoretical and clinical knowledge for the master-prepared nurse executive or educator.
 Student will complete a major scholarly project to reflect the overall program objectives.
-Fall, spring, summer.
-Prerequisite/Co-requisite NURS 695 or NIIRS 694

-NURS 701 Transitional Role Course for the Nurse Practitioner 3 cr.
+Variable.
+Prerequisite/Co-requisite NURS 695 or NURS 694.
+NURS 701 Transitional Role Course for the Nurse Practitioner 1 cr.
 This course will assist the student nurse practitioner transition to the role of the graduate/professional nurse practitioner in preparation for clinical practice.
 Content will be the culmination of all previous courses and practicum experiences.
 Focus will be on preparing the student to sit for certification, to apply for state licensure, to apply for additional state-specific licensures necessary/required, to apply for a Drug Enforcement Agency license, to apply for a National Public Identification (NPI) number, insurance credentialing, and malpractice/liability insurance specific to state of practice.
 The focus will also cover the responsibility of continuing education and maintaining national certification throughout one's career.
 Emphasis will also be on the importance of advocacy specific to the nurse practitioner.
 Legal and ethical responsibilities will be reviewed within the scope and standards of the NP role.
 A professional portfolio will be developed in preparation for securing employment as a NP.
-Course designed to align with Essentials of Master's Education in Nursing IX and NONPF Competencies.
-1 Credit.
 Online lecture.
-Summer, Fall.
+Variable.
+Prerequisite: Must be taken in final semester in NP program.
+Physical Education PHEC 502 Adapted Physical Activities 4 cr.